ibm-cloud-docs/EventStreams/security.md

 With the [General Data Protection Regulation](https://gdpr.eu/), {{site.data.keyword.messagehub}} customers can rely on the {{site.data.keyword.messagehub}} team's understanding and compliance with emerging data privacy standards and legislation.
 Customers can also rely on IBM's wider ability to provide a comprehensive suite of solutions to assist businesses of all sizes with their own internal data governance requirements.

-All plans are GDPR certified.
+The Enterprise, Standard, and Satellite plans are GDPR certified.

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #hipaa}